mamun39/RAGAgent/README.md

 # RAGAgent

-A small security-aware Retrieval-Augmented Generation (RAG) demo built with FastAPI, Inngest, Qdrant, OpenAI, and Streamlit.
+A security-aware Retrieval-Augmented Generation (RAG) built with FastAPI, Inngest, Qdrant, OpenAI, and Streamlit.

 It demonstrates layered app-level controls around document ingestion, retrieval, prompt context assembly, output screening, and audit logging.
 It is a demo of defense-in-depth patterns, not a hardened security boundary.